 In your case, your husband not informing the auto insurance company about your presence in the house, and as a driver of his car, would be misrepresenting the household's risk to the car insurance provider.

 If you want to drive your husband's car, then you should be added to the policy.
 If you were to drive his vehicle before being placed on the policy and be in an accident, then in some cases your accident would be covered; however, the insurer could require you and your husband to pay any back premiums that should have previously been paid for you to be on the policy as a listed driver.

 Adding you to the policy may cause your husband's rates to rise, especially if you have a bad driving record.
-If his rates do go up, it is a good time for him to shop around and make sure he is getting the most affordable auto insurance rates possible.
+If his rates do go up, it is a good time for him compare insurance companies to get the most affordable auto insurance rates possible.